 To import into a different Elastic Stack deployment, the destination cluster must include a data view with a matching data view ID (configured in the data view’s advanced settings).
 Alternatively, after importing, you can manually reconfigure the rule to use an appropriate data view in the destination system.

-- Actions and connectors: Rule actions are included in the exported file, but the connectors used by the actions are not included.
-Use Kibana’s Saved Objects UI (Stack Management → Kibana → Saved Objects) to export and import any necessary connectors before you export and import the detection rules.
+You can also use Kibana’s Saved Objects UI (Stack Management → Kibana → Saved Objects) to export and import necessary connectors before importing detection rules.

 - Value lists: Any value lists used for rule exceptions are not included in rule exports or imports.
 Use the Import value lists UI (Manage → Rules → Import value lists) to export and import value lists separately.

 - In the rules table, select the rules you want to export.